wmathor/Android-study/README.md

 There are four modes of Activity startup:standard,singleTop,singleTask,singleInstance

-We can set the launchMode directly in the `<activity>` of androidmanifest.xml
+We can set the launchMode directly in the `<activity>` of AndroidManifest.xml

 ```java
 <activity